Lucky To Have Her

 You can say I failed.
 I won’t disagree with you.
 But life is a story told after the fact.
 At what did I or does anyone else fail?
 Among all the flesh and bone, bodies mixing and drifting apart, is failure even possible?
 Or, it is just a safety line, an anchor into an orderly past?

 My boots sink into the soft brown soil.
 The field ahead curls slightly as it rolls up to meet the skyline.
-Stubble, dried and cracked, laced with threads of ruin, and discolored corn stalks protest under the weight of my heavy old boots.
-“Clodhoppers” we used to call them when we were boys running in sneakers, the age I am now a place out of imagination’s reach.
+Stubble, dried and cracked, laced with threads of ruin.
+Discolored corn stalks protest under the weight of my heavy old boots.
+“Clodhoppers” we called them when we were boys running in sneakers, the age I am now a place out of imagination’s reach.
 I’ve worn the same pair for years.
 They became too comfortable to give up.

 Tired of asking, “You still wearing those things?”
 Gail now just looks and twists her lips in dismay.

 Boys will be boys, I think, and it only gets worse as you get older.

 Ravaged through a long winter, the crops died, destroyed by cold, wind, snow and ice.
 A pale sky struggles to gather vigor, its blue diluted, smudged with a scattering of unimpressive clouds.
 The sun’s angle begins to answer a call for spring.

 It’s early April.
 My brother Tim, excited by a contrary view discovered in The Waste Land, recited the opening lines from memory.
 Eliot’s strange idea that April, a month, any month, was cruel, not just grids of seven numbers on a calendar.

 Snow built up from the last thaw in early January melted.
 Ice beneath lost its grip a week ago.
 Gusts of warm, humid air pushed into this valley, rolling downhill from the crest on the far side, then bursting back up again to where I’m standing.
 It’s an anxious time of year, waiting with rational uncertainty for summer.